Freedom to operate conundrum

 FTO is the ability of a business to develop, make, and market products without legal liability or risk concerning the infringement of third party’s intellectual property rights.

-FTO analyses are relevant in circumstances where a new product or technology is developed and the business wish to ensure that it will be free to manufacture and market the new product or technology so as to inform research strategy and to avoid pitfalls such as payment of royalties to third party IP owners for license fees; or to avoid costly IP litigation.
+FTO analyses are relevant in circumstances where a new product or technology is developed and the business wishes to ensure that it will be free to manufacture and market the new product or technology so as to inform research strategy and to avoid pitfalls such as payment of royalties to third party IP owners for license fees; or to avoid costly IP litigation.
 FTO is often conducted as part of the intellectual property due diligence prior to an investment in acquisition of a business as a condition of closing a deal.
-This is even more so in deals where the acquisition or investment is mainly IP focused, and the value of the IP assets is determined part by the ability to practice the claimed technology and a clear FTO assessment can provide confidence and reassurance to potential investors or shareholders.
+This is even more so in deals where the acquisition or investment is mainly IP-focused, and the value of the IP assets is determined part by the ability to practice the claimed technology and a clear FTO assessment can provide confidence and reassurance to potential investors or shareholders.

 Most appropriate time to conduct an FTO

 The early bird catches the worm!
-It is advisable to conduct a FTO in the initial phase of a development cycle of a new product, or process or technology.
+It is advisable to conduct an FTO in the initial phase of a development cycle of a new product, or process or technology.
 The benefits of an early IP search are that it may provide opportunities for the early identification of existing technology that could potentially be licensed or co-developed through collaboration or deal-making.

-Early FTO searching avoids the threat of future time consuming and expensive litigation; or it may provide opportunity for design around in the early stages of the project; or the decision to change the research strategy before wasting time and/or money on a product or process which cannot be seen through.
+Early FTO searching avoids the threat of future time-consuming and expensive litigation; or it may provide opportunity for design around in the early stages of the project; or the decision to change the research strategy before wasting time and/or money on a product or process which cannot be seen through.

 How to conduct an FTO